HelenHelene/eportfolio/SSD/SSD_A1_MoM.md

 <br><br>

 ### 28 November 2024 <br>
-A small group meeting is scheduled to follow up on the points discussed after the meeting with the professor.
+A small group meeting is scheduled to follow up on the points discussed during the meeting with the professor.
 <br><br>

 ### 1 December 2024 <br>